 A great home base for exploring nearby islands and cays, as well as some of Puerto Rico's best beaches.

-Fajardo is on the far eastern tip of Puerto Rico, and is only about 45 minutes away from SJU airport.
-Known for its breathtaking views, beautiful natural reserves, outstanding marinas, and stunning hotels, this city is perfect as a home base for day trips to nearby islands and other laid-back getaways.
+Fajardo is on the far eastern tip of Puerto Rico and is only about 45 minutes away from SJU airport.
+Known for its breathtaking views, beautiful natural reserves, outstanding marinas, and stunning hotels, this town is perfect as a home base for day trips to nearby islands and other laid-back getaways.

 Fajardo is home to more than five marinas, including Puerto del Rey, which is the largest marina in the Caribbean.
 You’ll also find the Laguna Grande bioluminescent bay, one of only five in the world; the Cabezas de San Juan Nature Reserve; and many other alluring places and attractions.
 The town got its name from Santiago de Fajardo, a Spanish conquistador who found a river rich in gold here.

 Fajardo has a variety of beaches and cays that are ready to be explored.
 The clear water along its shores are calm and ideal for snorkeling, kayaking, and more.
 One of the most popular beaches is known as Seven Seas, a crescent-shaped beach lined with palm and almond trees.
 This beach is surrounded by little food kiosks and restaurants right at the entrance of the Cabezas de San Juan Reserve.
 There is also a campground nearby.

 Fajardo’s most secluded beaches are Playa Escondida and Playa Colorá.
 These two off-the-beaten-path leisure beaches present a perfect hideout from the noise and crowds of Seven Seas.
 It takes a 20- to 30-minute hike to reach the golden sands and crystal-clear waters.

 Cordillera Nature Reserve